mvelazc0/BadZure/README.md

 # Display the help menu
 python badzure.py --help

-# Populate a tenant and configure all attack paths
+# Populate a tenant and configure all attack paths using the default badzure.yml config file
 python badzure.py build

+# Populate a tenant and configure all attack paths with a different config file
+python badzure.py build --config config.yml

 # Show the created resources in Azure AD tenant
 python badzure.py show